Section 01

 Where Should You Play?

-The Full Picture — combining profitability, skill ceilings, and field composition to compare platforms side by side.
+The Full Picture — combining profitability, skill ceilings, and field composition.

 Each platform has trade-offs.
-Softer fields come with higher-action formats that also increase variance and bankroll swings.
+Softer fields come with higher-action formats that also increase variance.

 Action Rating